informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"column_order"`: `[` _columnorder_key_ ... `]`: An alternative sort method to apply when a client wants to semantically sort by foreign key values.
 - `"column_order": false`: Sorting by this foreign key psuedo-column should not be offered.
-- `"show_foreign_key_links: true"`: Override the inherited behavior of foreign key display and add a link to the referred row.
+- `"show_foreign_key_links": true`: Override the inherited behavior of foreign key display and add a link to the referred row.
-- `"show_foreign_key_links: false"`: Override the inherited behavior of foreign key display by not adding any extra links.
+- `"show_foreign_key_links": false`: Override the inherited behavior of foreign key display by not adding any the extra.

 Supported _columnorder_key_ syntax: